sjbrown/misc_work/lang_notes.rst

     'salt',
     'coriander',
     'cinnamon',
+    'black peppercorns',
+    'green peppercorns',
 )

+# or maybe @TM( ... )

 ...

 foo = 'corriandar'™  # throws an exception

 ```

+Not a "trade" mark, but a "taxonomy" mark.

 I don't know how valuable this is though, and it's a bit of a hack